UCLComputerScience/COMP0016_2020_21_Team21/README.md

 ### Mobile app (APK File)
-1. Download the APK file from xxx
+1. Download the APK file from master > AR final APK
 2. Install the app on your device.